zhangchl007/MCW-App-modernization/Whiteboard design session/WDS student guide - App modernization.md

 **Business needs**

-Directions: With all participants at your table, answer the following questions and list the answers on a flip chart:
+Directions: With your team, answer the following questions and be prepared to present your solution to others:

-1. Who should you present this solution to?
+1. Who will you present this solution to?
 Who is your target customer audience?
-Who are the decision-makers?
+Who are the decision makers?

 2. What customer business needs do you need to address with your solution?

 **Design**

-Directions: With all participants at your table, respond to the following questions on a flip chart:
+Directions: With your team, respond to the following questions:

 _High-level architecture_